enigmango/tylerwengerddotcom/content/tzatziki.md

 ## Preparation

-1. In a medium bowl, toss the pork strips and onion wedges with olive oil, lemon juice, oregano and garlic paste from two of the garlic cloves.
+1. In a medium bowl, toss the following:
+  * Pork strips
+  * Onion wedges
+  * Olive oil
+  * Lemon juice
+  * Oregano
+  * Garlic paste from 2 of the cloves
 2. Season with 1 1/2 teaspoons of salt and 1/2 teaspoon pepper and let stand in fridge for at least 30 minutes (preferably up to 2 hours).
 3. Meanwhile, in a bowl, make the tzatziki by mixing the following:
   * Yogurt